Esri/map-collection-explorer/README.md

 <br />
 <br />
 ###### Timeline item/map tooltip
 Tooltips are displayed when users hover over a single item in the timeline.
-The tooltip can display the map's title, thumbnail, date, and any additinal content.
+The tooltip can display the map's title, thumbnail, date, and any additional content.
 <img src="item-tooltip.png">
 <br />
-Below are the field names used in the <a href="http://chrismahlke.github.io/map-collection-explorer/" target="_blank">demo</a> Yosemite.
+Below are the field names used in the Yosemite <a href="http://chrismahlke.github.io/map-collection-explorer/" target="_blank">demo</a> application.
 ```sh
 // THESE MUST MATCH the attribute field names in the feature/map service attribute table
 "ATTRIBUTE_OBJECTID": "OBJECTID"